Richard Hart (actor): Television

 While acting on Broadway, Hart was busy in television.
 He appeared in episodes of The Philco-Goodyear Television Playhouse ("Dark of the Moon"), The Clock ("Expert Opinion"), Fireside Theatre ("Heartbeat/Mardi Gras"), The Ford Theatre Hour ("Outward Bound", "She Loves Me Not"), The Silver Theatre ("Star over Bridgeport"), Masterpiece Playhouse, ("Hedda Gabler"), Studio One in Hollywood ("Redemption", an adaptation of "Julius Caesar", "Kyra Zelas", "The Light That Failed", "The Passionate Pilgrim").

-In October 1950 Hart began playing Ellery Queen in the DuMont Television Network series The Adventures of Ellery Queen — the first to do so on TV.
+In October 1950, Hart began playing Ellery Queen in the DuMont Television Network series The Adventures of Ellery Queen — the first to do so on TV.
 Lee Bowman took over the role when Hart died.

 Personal life

-Hart married his teenage sweetheart, Eugenia Getchell, in 1938, and had one son, Christopher, now Christopher Rawson.
-His desire to work in New York City led to a divorce from his wife, who chose to stay in Providence with their son in 1941.
-He later married actress Louise Valery, whom he had met in Dark of the Moon, and they had two daughters, Hillary and Sheila.
+In 1938, Hart married his teenage sweetheart, Eugenia Getchell; they had one son, Christopher, now Christopher Rawson.
+Hart's desire to work in New York City led to a divorce from his wife, who chose to stay in Providence with Christopher in 1942.
+Hart later married actress Louise Valery, whom he had met in Dark of the Moon; they had two daughters, Hillary and Sheila.

-While he was estranged from Louise, "reportedly, in 1947, a son, Richard Lee Hart, was born out of wedlock with Phyllis Eileen Buswell."
-He was said to have lived with actress Felicia Montealegre during his last four years of life.
+While Hart was estranged from Louise, "reportedly, in 1947, a son, Richard Lee Hart, was born out of wedlock with Phyllis Eileen Buswell."
+He reportedly lived with actress Felicia Montealegre during the last four years of his life.
+He was portrayed as her boyfriend in the 2023 film Maestro.

 Death

-Hart died "at French Hospital of a coronary occlusion" on January 2, 1951.
+Hart died at French Hospital of a coronary occlusion on January 2, 1951.
 He was 35 years old.